-Gateway drugs are substances that, when used, may lead to the use of other, more dangerous substances.
+Wondering what is a getaway drug?
+Gateway drugs are basically substances that, when used, may lead to the use of other, more dangerous substances.
 Examples of gateway drugs in popular culture include the use of alcohol and marijuana in movies, TV shows, social media, and music.
 It is essential to recognize the potential risks of these substances and be mindful of their impact on young people.
 There are many different kinds of gateway drugs, but here are some common types of gateway drugs:

 Alcohol is another common gateway drug.
 Underage drinking is a significant concern, as it can lead to impaired judgment that may result in using other substances.

 Smoking cigarettes, cigars, or pipes is commonly the first drug young people experiment with.
 Nicotine addiction can lead to using other drugs to heighten the experience.

 Marijuana is a widely used drug that is often viewed as harmless.
 However, using marijuana can lead to the use of other drugs, as it can create a desire for more substantial and intense experiences.